weaveworks-guides/weave-net-legacy/coreos-simple/README.md

 ## A Note on CoreOS ##

-CoreOS is one of a new breed of Linux distributions, primarily aimed at running container solutions such as [Docker](http://docker.com) and [Rocket](http://coreos.com).
+CoreOS is one of a new breed of Linux distributions, primarily aimed at running container solutions such as [Docker](http://docker.com) and [Rocket](https://github.com/coreos/rocket).
 Emerging distributions in this space include [Snappy](https://developer.ubuntu.com/en/snappy/) from [Canonical](http://canonical.com), [Project Atomic](http://www.projectatomic.io/) from [Redhat](http://redhat.com) and others.

 CoreOS is not a general purpose operating system, and may feel somewhat alien if you are more accustomed to one of the more established distributions.
-If you feel more comfortable with a general purpose operating system you may prefer to follow our getting started guides from [Ubuntu](https://github.com/fintanr/weave-gs/blob/master/ubuntu-simple/README.md), [CentOS](https://github.com/fintanr/weave-gs/blob/master/centos-simple/README.md).
+If you feel more comfortable with a general purpose operating system you may prefer to follow our getting started guides on [Ubuntu](https://github.com/fintanr/weave-gs/blob/master/ubuntu-simple/README.md) or [CentOS](https://github.com/fintanr/weave-gs/blob/master/centos-simple/README.md).

 ## Setting up your hosts ##